smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/simplest_metrics.md

 require.False(t, hasErrors, fmt.Sprintf("errors found: %v", errors))
 ```

+If there are errors they will be returned as `map[string][]errors`, where key is the name of a generator.

 > [!NOTE]
 > Both `Direct` and `Loki` query executors support following standard performance metrics out of the box:
 > - `median_latency`